 🙂

 And so my fellow photographers, don’t let the visual world pass you by and take that beautiful light with it.
 Don’t burn up the best daylight hours of which there’s so little of.
 Don’t procrastinate and waste precious time getting started, or when you’re out shooting.
+Above all, don’t waste precious seconds with the settings on your camera.

 Or, on the other hand, a tall, half-caf, half de-caf, double half expresso, half cappuccino with low-fat foam, and a twist of lemon might just hit the spot.